When Therapy Gets Hard: Navigating Therapy Sessions And Mental Health

 It can be normal to feel tired after therapy.
 Consider keeping this in mind when scheduling therapy.
 Some people prefer to schedule sessions when they don't have to do anything afterward.
 They might do this if they want to work on topics that are emotional or challenging for them.
 On the other hand, if you are going through a difficult time, you may also consider having someone you can call or spend time with if you need a distraction or support later that day.

-Even though it may be uncomfortable in the moment, experiencing ups and downs during therapy can be a healthy sign.
+Even though it may be uncomfortable, experiencing ups and downs during therapy can be a healthy sign.
 It could mean you're processing the lessons you learned in your session.
 Your therapist may also give you homework, which some people choose to complete immediately following a session.
 Others may choose to do these at-home activities the following day or later in the week.

 Some therapists might allow you to send messages or emails after a session to check in if you require support.
-This option could be beneficial if you want a quick suggestion or reminder regarding coping skills.
+This option could be beneficial if you want a quick suggestion or reminder regarding the coping skills you discussed during your talk.

 Take inventory of your needs